National Outdoor Leadership School: Early years

-NOLS was founded in 1965 by Paul Petzoldt, a mountaineer and a member of the Army's 10th Mountain Division, with the backing of three affluent Lander residents (Ed Breece, legislator and Petzoldt's brother-in-law; Jack Nicholas, legislator; and William Erickson, physician).
+NOLS was set up in 1965 by Paul Petzoldt, a mountaineer and a member of the United States Army's 10th Mountain Division, with the backing of three Lander residents (Ed Breece, legislator and Petzoldt's brother-in-law; Jack Nicholas, legislator; and William Erickson, physician).
 Breece, Nicholas, and Ericson formed the nucleus of the early board of trustees.
-Petzoldt was also an early Outward Bound Chief Instructor, and he wanted to establish a school which promoted concentrating on refining outdoor leadership skills.
+Petzoldt was an early Outward Bound instructor, and wanted to establish a school of outdoor leadership skills.

 The first facility opened in 1965 in Lander, Wyoming at Sinks Canyon.
 June 8, 1965 marks the date of the founding and the first trip beginning at the trailhead of Hidden Valley Ranch where 100 male students went into the Wind River Range.
 In the beginning, NOLS struggled with finances to provide necessities for outdoor trips, so Petzoldt and his early team developed the “uniform” made of Salvation Army donations.
 The school began to grow in the early years and in 1966, women were allowed to enroll.
 In 1967, the adventure courses began for young boys aged 13–15.

 In 1971, the administrative offices were moved to downtown Lander, Wyoming, where NOLS is still based today.
 NOLS has facilities in Alaska, Washington, Arizona, Utah, New York, Idaho, Chile, Mexico, Canada, New Zealand, the Yukon Territory, Tanzania, Scandinavia, and India.
 It also runs wilderness medicine courses in a variety of other locations around the world.

 "30 Days to Survival"

 NOLS grew during the 1970s, due to the publicity gained by an appearance on NBC's Alcoa Hour.
-The episode, titled "30 Days to Survival," followed a NOLS course as they traveled through the Wind River Range.
-The school's focus became more ecological; conservation and preservation began to rank with leadership training in terms of emphasis.
+The episode, titled "30 Days to Survival," followed a NOLS course as through the Wind River Range.
 As a result of the airing, the school's enrollment grew from 250 students in 1969 to over 750 in 1970.
 The school also gained publicity in December 1969 from the Life magazine article, “Last Mountain Man?
 Not If He Can Help It," which featured the school and Paul Petzoldt.
 The school's growth continued; by the end of 1976, NOLS had 40 instructors and from 1976 to 1977, had enrolled 1,523 students.